Ahdeem/Documentation/RecipeApi.md

 3. Update an existing recipe
     - EndPoint: /api/recipe/update-recipe-details
     - Method: PATCH
-    - Path parameters: Only two parameters are required and that is the userId, and the name of recipe to be updated.
+    - Path parameters: Only two parameters are required: the userId and the name of recipe to be updated.
     - Description: Registered users can update recipes they have added.
     - Request: